almostearthling/when-command/support/docs/tutorial.md

 As we do not want to pollute the environment, we will set tese variables directly in the task definitions.
 We will define two tasks:

 1. the first task will actually backup some directories,
-2. the second task will perform some maintenance in the backups.
+2. the second task will perform some backup repository maintenance.

 We want to backup our _Documents_ and our _Pictures_ directories: on Windows they are located respectively in `C:\Users\username\Documents` and `C:\Users\username\Pictures`.

 > **Note**: Depending on the amount of data, the first backup can take quite a long time in order to be carried out: consider the option of forcing a full backup by issuing the command `restic backup Documents Pictures` from the command line in your home directory, before automating it using **When**.

-First off, we launch the configuration utility: if the program icons for **When** had been created as described in the installation instructions, then clicking _Configure When_ on the desktop or selectiong it in the _Start_ menu should be sufficient.
-Another option is to launch `when config` from the command line or, if there is an instance of **When** running, to right-click the clock-shaped system tray icon, and to select _Configurator..._ from the context menu.
-The result is the same: the configuration GUI utility is launched, and we will click the _New_ button, which in turn allows us to select a _Command Based Task_:
+First off, we launch the configuration utility: if the program icons for **When** had been created as described in the installation instructions, then clicking _Configure When_ on the desktop or in the _Start_ menu should be sufficient.
+Other options are to launch `when config` from the command line or, if there is an instance of **When** running, to right-click the clock-shaped system tray icon, and to select _Configurator..._ from the context menu.
+The result is the same, apart from what we'll see below for the latter, that is the configuration GUI utility is launched, and we will click the _New_ button, which in turn allows us to select a _Command Based Task_:

 ![TutorialBackup01](graphics/tutorial_task_new_cmd01.png)

 Clicking _Ok_ takes us to the specific task editor.
 We choose to start _restic_ in the home directory, in order to only mention subdirectories on the command line: this can be done by specifying the home directory in the _Working Folder_ text entry, which can also be done by selecting it via the three-dotted button on its right side.
 Actually, for new _Command Based Tasks_, **When** proposes the home directory as the default value for this entry, so in our case it can be just left as it is.

-We have to define the two aforementioned variables in our task environment: to do so, for each of them, the name (which on Windows is not case sensitive, but it could be better to respect the casing specified in the _restic_ documentation just to be sure) has to be written in the entry labeled _Variable Name:_, the value in the one labeled _New Value:_, and then the _Update_ button has to be clicked.
+We have to define the two aforementioned variables in our task environment: to do so, for each of them, the name (which on Windows is not case sensitive, but it could be better to respect the casing specified in the _restic_ documentation just to be sure) has to be written in the entry labeled _Variable Name_, the value in the one labeled _New Value_, and then the _Update_ button has to be clicked.
 Clicking _Update_ either sets a new variable (if the name is not present) or updates an existing one.

 Before clicking _Ok_ the form should be configured as follows:

 ![TutorialBackup02](graphics/tutorial_task_backup01.png)

 The reason why we chose to check for a failure in _restic_ and that such failure only occurs with an exit code of _1_ is that this is the exit code that _restic_ uses to inform that no snapshot could be taken at all.
-Since some files could be open during backup (it will be unattended, after all), maybe _restic_ will not be able to backup really everything.
-So we consider our backup to be a failure only when it is a total failure.
+Since some files could be open during backup (it should be unattended, after all), maybe _restic_ will not be able to backup really everything.
+So we consider our backup to be a failure only when it is a _complete_ failure.

 We could have accepted the suggested name for the task, something similar to _CommandTask_086F5F6C49_, but it would have been hardly recognizable when defining under which conditions it should take place.